 Adrian Baraka is seven years old, born on 2nd June 2012.
-He is in 3rd grade at St Joseph of Tarbes Academy.
-He lives at Ngando area which is one of the slums in Nairobi with his grandmother and cousin.
+He is in 2rd grade at St Joseph of Tarbes Academy.
+He lives in the Ngando area which is one of the slums in Nairobi with his grandmother and cousin.
 His guardian is HIV positive and under ARV medication.
-His mother abandoned him at a tender age and no one knows of her where about.
+His mother abandoned him at a tender age and no one knows of her whereabouts.
 When he joins the program he will join Nelson Mandela Academy, a private school which is one of our focus schools.
-He will benefit from the improved education, nutrition, health care and community support.
+He will benefit from improved education, nutrition, health care, and community support.

 The family lives in a single room house made of old iron sheets and by the railway.
-It is much squeezed at is has been subdivided with cloth to fit the kitchen, sleeping and cooking area.
-It has electric connection hence he can comfortably do his school assignments and private studies comfortably.
-Running tap water is not available hence, they buy it from the nearby vendors at a cost of Ksh 10 per 20 liter jerican.
+It is much squeezed at is has been subdivided with a cloth to fit the kitchen, sleeping and cooking area.
+It has an electric connection hence he can comfortably do his school assignments and private studies.
+Running tap water is not available hence, they buy it from the nearby vendors at a cost of Ksh 10 per 20 liters jerican.
 They share a pit latrine and bathroom with other tenants.
 His grandmother does odd jobs to provide for the family.
-Most notably, the grandmother hawks coffee and tea leaves in the community so as to make ends meet.
+Most notably, the grandmother hawks coffee and tea leave in the community to make ends meet.
 Adrian sleeps on a bed which he shares with the cousin and uses a chair and a table to do his homework.
 They use a charcoal Jiko or kerosene stove for cooking depending on the availability of fuel and mostly because that is the most affordable by the family.